CreativeInquiry/OSSTA-Report/README.md

 **Abstract:** This report documents a convening on Open Source Software Toolkits for the Arts (OSSTA) held in 2018.
 This event was a one-day conversation populated by founders, maintainers, and contributors of open-source arts-engineering toolkits.
 The goal of this report is to generate new opportunities for understanding, recognizing, and supporting work in this field.

 **Please cite this document as follows:**
 > Lauren Lee McCarthy, Thomas Hughes, and Golan Levin.
 "Open Source Software Toolkits for the Arts (OSSTA): a Convening".
-Report published by the Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, February 2021. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report).
+Report published by The Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, February 2021. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report).

 # Front Matter